 7. Obtain the Initial Approval

 An approval from General Directorate of Residency and Foreigners Affairs - Abu Dhabi (GDRFA) is compulsory for foreign investors before getting the initial approval.
-An initial approval certificate is required to continue with the business licensing formalities that permit foreign nationals to practise their desired business activity in Abu Dhabi.
+An initial approval certificate is required to continue with the business licensing formalities that permit foreign nationals to practice their desired business activity in Abu Dhabi.
 We help our clients get all required approvals from the concerned authorities including the DED, and help them pay legal the fee for getting a business license issued.

 Our Business Setup Services in Abu Dhabi